Andrewnetwork/CoronavirusBlog/categories_and_thought.md

 </figure>
 </center>

-We have knowledge of *things*; the knowledge of categories, classes, and relationships between them is the substance of our knowledge at the logical level.
-In *Figure 2* we used a set of properties to distinguish between the human and integer class.
-We didn't rigorously define these properties.
+We have knowledge of *things*: the knowledge of categories, classes, and relationships between them is the substance of our knowledge at the logical level.
+In *Figure 2* we used a set of properties to distinguish between the human and integer class, but we didn't rigorously define these properties.
 We relied on the *natural language definitions* for the entities involved.
-What does it mean to be *mortal*?
+While natural language is good What does it mean to be *mortal*?
+How do we rigorously represent the knowledge of mortality and how it relates to various phenomena?
+Can we prove that it makes *sense* to call a human mortal, but not an apple?
 Answering such questions rigorously depends on constructing an *ontology*.

 <u><b>(Definition 4) <i>Ontology</i>:</b></u> A rigorous representation of knowledge.